Ayantaker/rentweb/README.md

 Please enter your credentials after it. if you face a commit error, please sync your directory with "git pull origin master" first and then do the push again.

+App Hostd at heroku : https://rentweb.herokuapp.com/